-- When a student is transferring from another school in the UK, the Admissions Officer will normally contact the previous school to seek relevant information and to request that the student's school records be forwarded at the appropriate time. - Admissions via the Fair Access Protocol will be dealt with separately, usually directly between the Headteachers of the schools involved and may involve the school going over the PAN.
-This is undesirable and the PAN remains the same. - Students from countries outside the UK who have been accepted at Christopher Whitehead Language College must provide proof of date of birth and of permanent residency in the Worcester area after an offer of a place has been made.
+- When a student is transferring from another school in the UK, the Admissions Officer will contact the previous school to seek relevant information and to request that the student's school records be forwarded. - Admissions via the Fair Access Protocol will be dealt with separately, usually directly between the Headteachers of the schools involved and may involve the school going over the PAN.
+This is undesirable and the PAN remains the same. - Students from countries outside the UK who have been accepted at Christopher Whitehead Language College must provide proof of date of birth and of residency in the Worcester area after an offer of a place has been made.